 EthoEx: Engineering Mass Ethanol Extraction – Extraction Magazine

-“The only players that will be able to survive are the ones who can produce a large amount of extract,” said Bryan Hull, CEO and founding engineer of EthoEx.
+“The only players that will be able to survive are the ones who can produce quality equipment and products,” said Bryan Hull, CEO and founding engineer of EthoEx.
 “California is different from the other states… it’s made for a high-throughput market.”The EthoEx Prime delivers closed-loop, full process ethanol extraction.
 The system is completely automated, balanced, and maintained for the target spec of 1,000 pounds per 8-hour shift.
 Components include ethanol storage, electrical and cryogenic chilling units, a batch reactor, filtration, and ethanol recovery.
 The Prime is a proof of concept for the EthoEx Industrial, which is capable of 20,000 pounds per 8-hour shift.

 Several feats of innovative engineering push EthoEx to the cutting edge.